dhwanisinghal-sudo/Grocery-Recommender-System-Collaborative-Filtering-CV/experiments/VERIFICATION_README.md

 - `verify_worked_example.py` builds models on the full ratings matrix (no split), matching how the live app generates recommendations for a real user in the UI.
+- `verify_grid_search.py` also uses the same 80/20 split (seed=42), fits
+  the user-based/item-based/SVD models on the train split only (fitting on the full matrix would leak test ratings into the similarity matrices), and evaluates on the same first-50-test-users sample the other scripts use — see Gap #3 in `docs/PROJECT_REPORT.md` §8: this sample is not yet random, so all four scripts' numbers will shift slightly, together, once that fix lands.
-- All three were run against the current `data/` files at the time this README was written and reproduced the paper's tables exactly.
+- All three paper-reproducing scripts were run against the current `data/` files at the time this README was written and reproduced the paper's tables exactly.